particle-iot/docs/src/content/en/shared/build.md

 - **Code**: Shows a list of your firmware applications and lets you select which one to edit/flash.
 - **Library**: Explore libraries submitted by other users, and develop your own.
 - **Docs**: Brings you to the documentation for Particle.
-- **Cores**: Shows a list of your Cores, so you can choose which to flash, and get more information on each Core.
+- **Devices**: Shows a list of your devices, so you can choose which to flash, and get more information on each device.
 - **Settings**: Change your password, log out, or get your access token for API calls.

 Keyboard Shortcuts